viljoviitanen/drawtools-sync/README.md

 The UI and the code need a lot of polishing, this quick a proof of concept.

 For now the server is hardcoded in the plugin, but you could easily run your own (provided you have some experience with google appengine) and change it from the plugin code.
-I would advise you not to store anything sensitive at my server, as I can see all the data in the server, it's stored plaintext.﻿
+I would advise you not to store anything sensitive at my server, as I can see all the data in the server, it's stored plaintext.